baloise-incubator/generic-chart/README.md

 In [CHANGELOG.md](./CHANGELOG.md) are all changes since version `1.0.0` tracked with the corresponding **migration guides**.

 ## Examples
 You can find an example setup using the generic-chart in the [examples directory](./examples/).
-The [values-example.yaml](./values-example.yaml) contains some extended configuration examples.
+If you search of a more specific use-case, have a look at the test values.yaml in the [tests/](./tests) directory.

 ## Configuration